-- a) An activity that does not comply with the access way, parking and loading Standards of Rule 16.9.4. - b) Any activity providing for more than 100 car parks. - c) The provision of stacked parking for residential or staff parking. - d) Any variation to the alignment and/or formation Standards of roads as defined on the Map 2 as set out in Rule 16.9.4 and as shown in the Estuary Estates Design and Environmental Guidelines. - e) The creation of a new road (including associated street lighting, furniture etc) and any road location not meeting standard 16.9.4.1
+- a) An activity that does not comply with the access way, parking and loading Standards of Rule 16.9.4. - b) Any activity providing for more than 100 car parks.

+The provision of stacked parking for residential or staff parking.
+Any activity providing for more than 30 car parks in a car parking area.

+- Any variation to the alignment and/or formation Standards of roads as defined on the Map 2 as set out C) in Rule 16.9.4 and as shown in the Estuary Estates Design and Environmental Guidelines. - d) The creation of a new road (including associated street lighting, furniture etc) and any road location not meeting standard 16.9.4.1 - e) Any new activity that exceeds any of the following thresholds: - Residential Units (excluding retirement facilities) that exceed a cumulative total of 850 Residential Units on the PC78 site; - Healthcare Eacility which results in a total GEA of 2000m2 or more over the PC78 site: - iii.
+Retail Activity which results in a total GFA of 5000m2 or more over the PC78 site: - Bulk Retail and Trade Retail Activity which results in a total GFA of 10.000m2 or more over the PC78 site:

+Supermarket Activity which results in a total GFA of 5000m2 or more over the PC78 site:

-1 Criteria for Assessing Restricted Discretionary Activities
+Criteria for Assessing Restricted Discretionary Activities 1

-Restricted Discretionary Activities will be assessed against the following matters and the Standards set out in Rule 16.9.4, with the Council's discretion in regard to any of the Restricted Discretionary Activities listed above being limited to the following matters.
+Restricted Discretionary Activities will be assessed against the following matters and the Standards set out in Rule 16.9.1, with the Council's discretion in regard to any of the Restricted Discretionary Activities listed above being limited to the following matters.